KonnorRogers/vertical-slider/creation.md

 ## Closing Thoughts

 There are even more features we could bake into the component such as a disabled state, tooltip values, and a wide array of other things you can find present in something like [Shoelace's Range Component](https://github.com/shoelace-style/shoelace/blob/next/src/components/range/range.ts).
 However, those are outside the scope of this post.
 I'll consider them an exercise for the reader.
+In addition, if you need a fully customizable slider, you may be better off constructing your own not using an `<input type="range">` purely because the is fairly inflexible.
+It doesn't accept nested children.
+Styling is difficult due to browser prefixes, and using custom thumbs is also challenging.

 If you'd like to see the `<vertical-slider>` component's full source, [check out the repo on GitHub](https://github.com/ParamagicDev/vertical-slider).
 This component is not currently released as an NPM package.